-The exegesis must frame the creative component with a specific set of research questions.
+The exegesis must frame the artefact with a specific set of research questions.
 Sample questions might include:

-- How is the creative component addressing questions or issues that have not been addressed elsewhere in the public sphere? - How has the approach replicated or departed from existing practices? • - How, specifically, is the approach considered innovative?
+- How is the artefact addressing questions or issues that have not been addressed elsewhere in the public sphere? - How has the approach replicated or departed from existing practices? - How, specifically, is the approach considered innovative?